INTERNAL AUDIT UNIT (IA)

 - Compliance with applicable laws and regulations.

-- Quality of the organization’s performance.
+- Quality of organizational performance.

-- Interaction with various governance groups has been running as it should.
+- Interaction with various governance groups.

-- Resources are obtained economically, utilized efficiently, and protected adequately
+- Resources are obtained economically, utilized efficiently, and protected adequately.

 - Programs, plans, and targets are achieved well.